wkumari/draft-wkumari-dhc-capport/README.md

    [RFC Editor: Please remove this section before publication ]

+   From 08 to 09:

+   o  Put back the DHCPv6 option, and made the fact that is separate
+      from the DHCPv4 option clearer (Ted Lemon)

    From 07 to 08:

    o  Incorporated comments from Ted Lemon.
 Made the document much